Android-for-Python/Android-for-Python-Users/README.md

      ok = check_permission(Permission.READ_EXTERNAL_STORAGE)
 ```

-An implementation examle is the [`AndroidPermissions`](https://github.com/Android-for-Python/c4k_photo_example/blob/main/android_permissions.py) class which encapsulates permission behavior.
+An implementation example is the [`AndroidPermissions`](https://github.com/Android-for-Python/c4k_photo_example/blob/main/android_permissions.py) class which encapsulates permission behavior.
 You can copy this file and modify the actual permissions for your app.
 Then instantiate the class like this:

 ```python
     def on_start(self):